eclipse-thingweb/playground/playground-cli/README.md

 ## Script based Thing Description Validation

-This is a node.js based tool
+This is a node.js based tool.

 * You can use the `playground-core` package as an API to validate TDs in your own packages.
 * You can use the `playground-assertion` package to integrate assertion testing via an API in your own packages.